 - Identify high quality leads

-- Determine best messaging and content to resonate with them
+- Determine the best messaging and content that will resonate with them

 - Target the right channels and devices